Director: Daniel Minahan

 Stars: Timothy Olyphant, Ian McShane, Molly Parker

 Modern days are coming to Deadwood!
 A telephone for every business, keeping up with the times.
 But is it less savage than 13 years earlier (in 2006 the show was cancelled after three seasons)?
 Not a chance.
 Like the fairly satisfying El Camino is now doing for Breaking Bad, this TV-movie gives us (more) closure on one of the great HBO-shows of the early 2000s.
 It is sure good to be back in this South Dakota town in the 1880s.
 I didn’t know how much I missed those inhabitants!
 Especially Al Swearengen, the greatest TV-character since Tony Soprano, formidably played by Ian McShane.
 Good old Marshal Seth Bullock (Timothy Olyphant) is back as well.
 The two opposites clash with the murderous and power hungry senator George Hearst who is looking to purchase land around Deadwood.
 This leads to a satisfying finale to a monumental show.
 With dialogues composed of old English prose with hundreds of fucks and cocksuckers in between.
 This is the West how we’ve never seen it, but wished we had.
-It doesn’t go out with a bang, but with one Swearengen’s finest fucking poetic lines yet.
+It doesn’t go out with a bang, but with one of Swearengen’s finest fucking poetic lines yet.
 Time to watch the series if you haven’t seen it, and re-watch it if you have.
 It’s glorious.